-DENIED

-By default, users other than the user creating the map are not permitted to change, delete or manage it.
+DENIED By default, users other than the user creating the map are permitted to change, delete or manage it.

-By default, users other than the user creating the map are permitted to change, delete or manage it.
+ALLOWED By default, users other than the user creating the map are

 TEXT 'description'

 Specify up to 50 characters of free-format descriptive text to help you identify the database map.